-Our Parent Group has a gently used uniform stall at our Christmas and Summer Fayres.
+Our Parent Group has a Pre-Loved uniform stall at our Christmas and Summer Fayres and this can also be accessed at our Front Entrance throughout the year.
 We have school uniform ordering services which allow you to order online or from school, a range of uniform items.
 Please see office staff for further details.